What is Integrative Medicine?

 -Integrative Medicine often involves care provided by multiple healthcare professionals.
 It may consist of scheduling multiple therapy sessions at different times throughout the week.

 -Complementary therapies and conventional Western Medicine have different philosophies; however, they offer treatments for similar conditions.
-There is no consensus among providers regarding which treatment plan would be most effective for patients.
+Providers have no consensus regarding which treatment plan would be most effective for patients.

 -Some complementary therapies may interact negatively with some medications.
 Some people who use them may also take part in conventional treatment programs.
 Sometimes, they can be life-threatening.